 - Fire Regime Syntheses integrate LANDFIRE data with information from the scientific literature to provide in-depth information on historical fire regimes and address contemporary changes in fuels and fire regimes.

 - Fire Regime Reports summarize and facilitate access to LANDFIRE data, however they do not include syntheses of the scientific literature.
 Both Fire Regime Syntheses and Fire Regime Reports connect LANDFIRE data to all of the Species Reviews in FEIS.
 Through Fire Regime Syntheses and Reports, FEIS contains fire regime information for all of the plant communities in the United States.

-Fire Studies are summaries of one or more fire research projects at a specific location.
-Only research that provides detailed descriptions of site characteristics, burning conditions, fire behavior, and fire effects is included in Fire Studies.
-FEIS contains more than 150 Fire Studies, which complement Species Reviews and provide information on hundreds of species for which a Review is not available.
+- Fire Studies are summaries of one or more fire research projects at a specific location.
+Fire Studies cover research that provides detailed descriptions of site characteristics, burning conditions, fire behavior, and fire effects.
+Fire Studies provide information on hundreds of species for which Species Reviews are not available.

 All FEIS publications provide a wealth of information for land managers, with applications in fuels and fire management and postfire restoration.
 FEIS is used by managers in federal land management agencies, states, tribal lands, nongovernment conservation organizations, as well as private land owners, university students and scientists, and the general public.